 ELIGIBLE FAMILY.
-A family is defined by the PHA in the Administrative Plan, which is
+A family is defined by the PHA in the Administrative Plan, which is approved by HUD.

 EXCEPTIONAL MEDICAL OR OTHER EXPENSES.
 Prior to the regulation change in 1982, this meant medical and/or unusual expenses as defined in Part 889 that exceeded 25% of the Annual Income.
 It is no longer used.